-Soldiers assigned to a Warrior Transition Unit (WTU), deployed rotational forces and deployed non-rotational forces may also be eligible for respite hourly care.
-Survivors of Fallen Soldiers receive hourly care for immediate Family of the deceased for a period of 4 weeks after burial.
+Soldiers assigned to a Warrior Transition Unit (WTU), deployed rotational forces and deployed non-contingency operations may also be eligible for respite hourly care.
+Survivors of Fallen Soldiers receive 40 hours of hourly care for immediate Family of the deceased.